Our Services

 Addressing a physical cause can sometimes resolve apathy quickly.

 Because apathy can be part of depression, it's wise to assess your symptoms.
-Before your doctor visit, consider using Ubie's free AI-powered Depression symptom checker to understand whether your emotional numbness aligns with depressive patterns—it takes just 3 minutes and provides a detailed report you can share with your healthcare provider.
+To better understand whether your emotional numbness may be connected to depression, consider using Ubie's free AI-powered symptom checker—it takes just 3 minutes and provides a detailed report you can share with your healthcare provider for a more informed conversation.

 If you screen positive, bring the results to your doctor for discussion.